 In general, the culprits behind weight gain at work are no different than those that trigger weight gain anywhere else.
 These include:

-Grabbing fast food for lunch, or skipping it entirely?
-As you already know, these are dietary no-nos when it comes to your weight loss plan.
+Grabbing fast food for lunch, or skipping it entirely is a dietary no-no when it comes to your weight loss plan.
 But a busy lifestyle does not have to mean an unhealthy diet.
 Here are some tips to help:

-You already know exercise is good for you, but between the demands at work and home, there’s simply no time, right?
-Wrong.
+You already know exercise is good for you, but it can be hard to find time given the demands at work and home.
+However, it can be done.
 Here are a few ways to work exercise into your workday:

 American Heart Association

 Eat Right—Academy of Nutrition and Dietetics